 Ready to check them out?
 Let’s do it!
 Don’t forget to pin this resistance band workout to Pinterest so you can do it whenever you want. 🙂

-Resistance Band Exercises for Legs
+Resistance Band Leg Exercises

 Exercise 1 – Banded Bridge

 Lie on your back with your feet planted flat on the floor shoulder width apart.
 Lift your hips up and off the floor until your body forms a straight line.
 This is your start position.
 Push your knees out and back inward to the start position, quickly adding up reps, until you feel the burn.
-Once you feel the burn do 5 more then stop to complete 1 set.
+Once you feel the burn do 5 more, then stop to complete 1 set.

 Exercise 2 – Banded Clams